camilaagw/DS-DE-training-notes/2-How-to-win-a-DS-competition-coursera/README.md

 - Check if we have too little data in public LB
 - Check if we overfitted
 - Check if we chose correct splitting strategy
-- Check if train/test have different distibutions
+- Check if train/test have different distributions

 Expect LB shuffle because of
 - Randomness